freedomofpress/securedrop/docs/admin.rst

 .. note::
-  We don't allow the username **deleted** as we use it to mark the journalist which are deleted from the system.
+  We don't allow the username **deleted** as we use it to mark the journalists which are deleted from the system.

 FreeOTP
 ^^^^^^^